Google Tag Manager on Shopify: Setup & Conversion Tracking

 Method 1 – Manual Theme Edit

-This is my go-to method because it gives you complete control over how google tag manager shopify conversion tracking gets implemented.
+This is the most common method for site-wide tracking because it gives complete control over how google tag manager shopify conversion tracking gets implemented on storefront pages.

 Start with a safety net.
 Always duplicate your active theme before making changes.
 Go to Online Store > Themes, click the three dots next to your active theme, and hit "Duplicate."